Vindexus/PoweredByHeresy/source/data/advancedmoves/_moves/hatred.md

 # Hatred
 Your hatred for a particular enemy of the Imperium runs deep.
 Each time you take this move, select one of the groups below and describe how your hatred took root.
-You deal an extra damage die when dealing damage against them:
+Whenever you **deal damage against a hated enemy**, roll an extra damage die.

- - Xenos
+ - Xenos (choose a species)
  - Criminals
  - Daemons
  - Psykers
  - Mutants
+ - Cultists